Roderick Kirkpatrick Shaw Estate Division of Slaves

 R. G. Shaw, a lieutenant in the Confederate Army, was killed in Dallas, Georgia in 1864 defending Atlanta at the beginning of Sherman's march through Georgia.
 After the war, Jessie married and moved to Cedar Keys and then to Gainesville where her daughter, Susan, married a druggist, James Bodiford.

 The Florida State University Libraries Special Collections Department also houses the Roderick Gospero and James Kirkpatrick Shaw Papers (1861-1864).
-The collection includes letters from them to their sister, Mrs. Jesse Shaw Smith, a letter describing the burial of R.G.
+The collection includes letters from them to their sister, Mrs. Jessie Shaw Smith, a letter describing the burial of R.G.
 Shaw after his death in battle in 1864, a photo of R.G.
 Shaw, and "The history and military connections of the family of Gospero Sweet".

 1.00 items (1 Folder)